Arifhossain2023/PUST-Cafe/README.md

-# PUST Cafeteria Management System
+# PUST Cafe Management System

+### Developed by: Arif Hossain
+**Department of ICE, PUST**

+---

+##  Project Overview

-A full-featured cafeteria system built for PUST using React, Node.js, and MongoDB.
+A full-featured cafeteria management system built with the MERN Stack.
+This includes:

-## Features

 - Table Reservation System, Food Orders Dine in or Home Delevery
 - Kitchen Panel with Ingredient Tracking